Khachik001/STE/Terragrunt/README.md

 # Terraform/Terragrunt Infrastructure Deployment Project

 Welcome to our Terraform and Terragrunt project for deploying a comprehensive AWS infrastructure stack and Kubernetes cluster for your applications.
-This project automates the setup of essential components, including a Virtual Private Cloud (VPC), Amazon Elastic Container Registry (ECR), Amazon Elastic Kubernetes Service (EKS) cluster, Ingress controller, Argo CD, and an application with an image updater.
+This project automates the setup of essential components, including a Virtual Private Cloud (VPC), Amazon Elastic Container Registry (ECR), Amazon Elastic Kubernetes Service (EKS), Ingress controller, Argo CD, and an application with an image updater.

 ## Project Overview